 My SECOND pick for lounge access would be the Chase Sapphire Reserve.
 This comes in at the second-highest annual fee of $595.
 The Chase Sapphire Reserve offers you priority pass lounge access as well as restaurant lounge access.
 This is huge, especially if you are based at locations with restaurant access- such as Fort Lauderdale, JFK, Miami, Houston, Seattle, and so many more.
 You may add authorized users for an additional $75 per year each, and they also will have that lounge access.
 The Chase Sapphire Reserve card also comes with a $300 annual travel credit, which does help to offset the annual fee, and makes this card a little more competitive as compared the Capital One Venture X.

-My last top credit card would be the American Express Platinum card.
-The reason it is third on my list is the highest annual fee- coming in at $695 (Rates & Fees).
+My last top card would be The Platinum card from American Express.
+The reason it is third on my list is the highest annual fee- coming in at $695 (See Rates & Fees; terms apply).
 Also, the American Express platinum does not offer Restaurant lounge access which makes this card have quite a downside.
 The plus, however, is that it DOES Offer its own individual lounge access for Centurion lounges.
 So, if you live in a hub where the Centurion lounges are (such as JFK, Denver, Charlotte, Miami, LAS, and so on) this card might be for you.

 The ONE caveat with this card, you MUST have a confirmed ticket.
 So flying standby will not enable you to get lounge access into centurion lounges.
 You can read some of our basic reviews of the JFK Centurion, and the Denver Centurion.